 Because all of these symptoms have different causes, the only way to cure all of them is to control your anxiety.
 Anxiety is the "disease" that leads to the development of these types of symptoms, and so overcoming that anxiety is the only way to stop them all.
 There are individual treatments:

-- Movement - If you're finding that your fingers don't feel like they're moving the way you expect, you simply need to distract your brain so that you're not focusing too much on the way your fingers feel.
+- Movement If you're finding that your fingers don't feel like they're moving the way you expect, you might need to distract yourself so that you're not focusing too much on the way your fingers feel.
 A good strategy is simply to call someone.
 Talking to someone on the phone is very distracting and can help you focus less on each individual movement that you make.

-These are some basic strategies you can try to control your finger issues, but in general the only true cure is going to be to stop the anxiety that's causing them.
+These are some basic strategies you can use to try to manage your finger issues, but in general the only true cure is going to be to stop the anxiety that's causing them.